Future Health 2050 International Symposium and EHD Champions Awards hero image

 Global perspectives

-Policy, planning and investment: The NHS in recovery
+Health policy, planning and investment: The NHS in recovery

 Rising demand, fewer resources and strained finances are placing global health systems under unprecedented stress.
 What investment and transformation lessons can the NHS learn from how other countries are tackling healthcare’s existential crisis?